 The History of Singapore

-Starting with the setting up of a truly international and cosmopolitan port city, it developed into a real beacon of the British Empire before living through the Japanese invasion and their often brutal 3 and a half years of occupation.
+Starting off as a truly international and cosmopolitan port city, Singapore developed into a real beacon of the British Empire before succumbing to the Japanese and enduring their often brutal 3.5 years of occupation during WWII.

-Post war, Singapore has faced many political & economic challenges particularly in the 50s & 60s with its initial struggle to rebuild, and then to gain its independence, first through a short lived membership of Malaysia and then as a fully independent nation.
-And its success in transforming from Colony to Nation is self evident.
+Post war, Singapore faced many political and economic challenges particularly in the 1950s and 60s with its initial struggle to rebuild.
+The country gained independence, first through a short lived membership with Malaysia, and then as a fully independent nation.
+Its impressive success in transforming from colony to nation is self evident.

-Come and discover more about the people who came to this tropical island and helped transform it into the power house of a nation that it is today.
+Come and discover more about the people who transformed this tropical island into the powerhouse nation that it is today.